 If you ever notice a big drop in the amount of energy your panels make, they might need a maintenance check.
 If you think you might benefit from a maintenance check, get in touch with a professional so that you don’t invalidate your warranty.Solar panel maintenance

 It’s a good idea to get your goals clear in mind before you talk to a specialist about designing a system.
-There are a lot of different system types so give the specialist an idea of the design you’re going for.
-For example, do you want a smaller simple system with minimal output and no battery, or a bigger system with maximum output and solar storage for your home?
+There are many different system types so give the specialist an idea of the design you’re going for.
+For example, do you want a smaller simple system with no battery, or a bigger system with maximum output and solar storage for your home?

 Next, let’s talk about your payment plan.
-Smart Energy has a Smart Savers Plan that equips our customers with the option to pay back for their system slowly each month - at a custom amount.
-You can pay upfront - if you have the money to do so - but most of our customers choose our Smart Savers Plan.
+Smart Energy has a Smart Savings Plan that equips our customers with the option to pay back for their system slowly each month - at a custom amount.
 There is no interest rate and once you’ve paid off the panels, they’re yours forever.

 Your roof type can affect your solar panel installation.
 For example, the installation for a flat roof could be slightly different to an installation on a normal angled roof.